-Similar to a PFA management program, a harvest tag program will not use shares.
+Usage of allocation is defined as the amount of landings year-to-date associated with an account or vessel plus the remaining allocation associated with that account or vessel on the same day.
+Contrary to the IFQ/PFQ programs, a harvest tag program will not use shares.
 Rather, allocation and associated harvest tags would be distributed at the beginning of each year.
 At the end of the year, any unused allocation in the form of harvest tags is forfeit, and the next year's allocation is distributed.
-To be consistent with Magnuson-Stevens Act Section 303A(c)(5)(D) "to ensure limited access privilege holders do not acquire an excessive share of the total limited access privileges," and National Standard 4, this action considers establishing a cap on the amount of allocation (harvest tags) that may be held or used by a program participant.
+To be consistent with Magnuson-Stevens Act Section 303A(c)(5)(D) "to ensure limited access privilege holders do not acquire an excessive share of the total limited access privileges," and NS 4, this action considers establishing a cap on the amount of allocation (harvest tags) that may be held or used by a program participant.
 Without a cap, accumulation of excessive harvest tags could possibly occur, such that a small number of participants would gain excessive market power.
 Because unused harvest tags expire at the end of each year and if the Council does not allow harvest tags to be transferred among vessels, caps on the holdings or use of harvest tags may not be necessary, depending on the method of initial quota distribution.
 For example, if harvest tags are distributed by auction, caps may be necessary.